 When VoltDB frees up space in persistent storage, it does not immediately return that memory to the operating system.
 Instead, it keeps track of unused space, which is then reused the next time a tuple is stored.
 Over time, memory can become fragmented.
-If the fragmentation reaches a preset level, the memory is compacted and unused space is deallocated and returned to the operating system.
+To avoid excessive fragmentation, a separate process runs periodically checking the tables in each partition.
+If the fragmentation for a table within a partition is large enough, the compaction process incrementally rearranges the tuples to "fill the holes" and then deallocates and returns the unused memory to the operating system.